sh3lk/mx/website/docs.md

 Greeting = "Bonjour"
 ```

-When the `Greeter` component is created, Service Weaver will automatically parse
+When the `Greeter` component is created, MX will automatically parse
 the `Greeter` section of the config file into a `greeterOptions` struct.
 You can
 access the populated struct via the `Config` method of the embedded `WithConfig`
 struct.
 For example: